 Is PVC really biodegradable?
 We explore the myths and the facts around this and the potential misuse of the word ‘Bio’ in our industry.

 GREEN, BIODEGRADABLE, CLEAN, SUSTAINABLE.
-These are all key phrases used by organisations to highlight their desire to be ‘greener’.
+These are all key phrases used by organizations to highlight their desire to be ‘greener’.
 Is it a fleeting trend or for the long-term, and most importantly: do companies really care or is it purely about image and, ultimately, profitability?
 We may never know these answers, but we believe that it’s important to know the truth around what you’re buying.
 Are you really doing your bit to help save the planet and make Sir David Attenborough proud?
-Or are you being misled by organisations using phrases to sell products, without helping to protect our children’s future.
+Or are you being misled by organizations using phrases to sell products, without helping to protect our children’s future.
 The below is aimed at dispelling some of the myths and arming you with the facts so that you can make more informed decisions on what you buy and the impact your choices have on our world.

 Bio PVC – It’s a well-known brand name, but can it really biodegrade in landfill or compost?
 The answer is that no material containing actual PVC plastic can ‘biodegrade’.
 There is a product on the market known as “BioPVC” which is a bit of a clever marketing ploy.
 This is not a patented product but rather ‘BioPVC’ is simply a trademark registered by a Chinese company for a standard PVC that is claimed to have ‘1% secret additive to help it degrade more quickly in landfill’.
 The key is that even using an additive to cause PVC to more quickly degrade does not make it ‘biodegradable’, the most that could be claimed is that it is more ‘degradable’.
 Batteries degrade over time, but do they do it in a ‘bio’ or ‘environmentally friendly’ way?
 Absolutely not, and it’s the same for standard manufactured PVC.
 Sure, PVC will degrade over time when in landfill or compost, but is that a good thing?
 Not according to the below report, so let’s look at this in a little more detail.